-Dr. Philip Gerretsen is a Clinician Scientist in the Campbell Family Mental Health Research Institute and Geriatric Mental Health Services at the Centre for Addiction and Mental Health.
+Dr. Philip Gerretsen is a Clinician Scientist in the Campbell Family Mental Health Research Institute and Geriatric Mental Health Services at CAMH.
 He is an Assistant Professor in the Department of Psychiatry in the Faculty of Medicine at the University of Toronto.

 Areas of Research

-Impaired illness awareness and illness denial are arguably some of the greatest barriers to the treatment of mental and medical illness.
-Dr. Gerretsen’s research focuses on the identification of the brain circuits of impaired illness awareness primarily through structural and functional brain imaging.
-The results of this research in schizophrenia have provided prospective biomarkers and regional brain targets for intervention psychotherapeutically and with noninvasive neurostimulation, such as transcranial direct current, magnetic and vestibular stimulation.
+Impaired illness awareness is a well-recognized, but understudied phenomenon that contributes to minimization and denial of the need for treatment, with devastating clinical and social consequences.
+Dr. Gerretsen’s research has focused on the identification of the neural correlates of impaired illness awareness in schizophrenia, primarily through structural and functional neuroimaging.
+The results have provided prospective biomarkers and regional brain targets for intervention psychotherapeutically and with non-invasive neurostimulation, such as transcranial direct current, magnetic and vestibular stimulation.
+The next step is to extend this work to other neuropsychiatric and medical conditions that can feature impaired illness awareness, including neurodegenerative disorders, obesity, hypertension, diabetes and addictions.
 The relevance of this work lies in the potential to alter individuals’ attitude toward their illness and treatment.
-This would lead ultimately to an improvement in individuals’ capacity for illness recognition and engagement in treatment, which would, in turn, have a significant impact on disease management.
+This ultimately would lead to an improvement in individuals’ capacity for illness recognition and engagement in treatment, which would have a significant impact on disease management.